astronautas/astronautas.github.io/_posts/2025-02-11-replace-spark-with-duckdb.md

 ## Next Step – Databricks

-I hope you’re at least intrigued by the idea of optimizing query costs without changing analysts' SQL workflow by automatically selecting the best engine for each query.
-Right now, this approach only works locally.
-It's not that useful.

-Next, I’ll extend it to Databricks and test cost savings in a more realistic production setting with a proper Spark cluster, simulating more complex queries, and cursing over likely authentication issues.
-Improving the engine choice heuristic itself is a bigger challenge, but I might explore that too.
+Hope you at least go intrigued by the idea that it's possible to balance the benefits of single and  cluster type query engines without changing analyst workflows.
+Next, when I have time, I'll extend this to Databricks and test cost savings in a more realistic production setting - think Spark cluster, Delta tables in S3, annoying authentication issues, etc.

 Stay tuned!